Your Step-by-Step Guide to Annual Return Filing

 It’s crucial to ensure that these details are accurate and up-to-date, as they form part of the official records on the ACRA register.

-The date your business is required to file annual returns is anytime within 7 months after the fiscal year-end (FYE) orwithin a month after the shareholders sign the resolution approving the company financial statements.
-It’s essential to adhere to these deadlines, as late lodgment of Annual Returns can lead to penalties being imposed by ACRA on your company.
+The date your business is required to file the Annual Return is anytime within 7 months after the fiscal year-end (FYE).
+It’s essential to adhere to these deadlines, as missing them exposes directors and companies to late fees, red notices, and potential summonses from ACRA.

 Now, let’s turn our attention to the ‘how.’
 Return filing requirements can be quite complex, especially for businesses that are filing for the first time.
 But don’t worry, we’ve broken down the particulars for you.